 Kayo Sports vs the AFL Live Pass

 With the arrival of new licensing deals, AFL Live was limited to only streaming games via the phone and tablet apps – you can’t just hop onto the web site and stream from there.
 And along with that comes another key restriction – streaming video is limited to a 7” diagonal screen size for live games.
 Let’s put that into perspective: your standard iPad has a 9.7 inch screen, so streamed games wouldn’t even be allowed to fill the available screen space.
 And if you were thinking about casting video from the app to your big screen TV, well, think again – AFL Live has no support for Chromecast or AirPlay, with the latter actually blocked from working on iOS devices.
 So you’ll be watching on your mobile device, like it or not.

 Kayo, on the other hand, approaches sports streaming from a different angle.
 Because they have the backing of the mighty Fox Sports network, they have both the resources and the rights to stream all kinds of sport from all around the world in extremely high quality.
 Where available, Kayo’s streams run at full 1080p high definition and a 50fps frame rate, making its picture quality even better than what you’ll find on free-to-air TV or Foxtel.

-And there’ll be no restriction to a teensy 7 inch screen, either.
-Kayo’s phone and tablet apps run full screen, taking advantage of the full quality of your device, and can effortlessly cast to any Chromecast enabled device.
+And there’ll be no restriction to a tiny 7 inch screen, either.
+Kayo’s phone and tablet apps run full screen, taking advantage of the full quality of your device, and can effortlessly cast to any Chromecast-enabled device.
 Beyond that, you can also view Kayo with dedicated apps for Apple TV and Telstra TV, letting you relax on the couch and take in the game – or multiple games at the same time, using the Split View feature on Apple TV that allows you to watch up to four streams at once!